-- 1.2.1 The primary outcome from using continual improvement, based upon Lean principles, is the generation and realisation of reductions in the cost of providing the service or providing the works for the benefit of both the Client and the Supplier, while still achieving the requirements of the customer.
-These cost reductions will contribute to the overall efficiency savings that are specified in the Client's Strategic Business Plan and Delivery Plan in Appendix 2 and beyond.
-Lean efficiency savings will be registered on the Client's regional efficiency register. - 1.2.2 An additional outcome will be the improvement of quality in providing the works or providing the service, at a reduced or no additional cost to the Client. - 1.2.3 A further outcome will be that collaborative working techniques, such as Lean collaborative planning will become fully integrated into all business activities.
-This will ensure a one team approach is the culture for the contract and drive engagement right the way down from the Client through the entire supply chain.
-Lean collaborative planning will be used to manage the delivery of both programmes and projects. - 1.2.4 Lean continual improvement will ensure a focus is maintained at all times on the requirements of the customer, both internal and external. - 1.2.5 A full appreciation and consideration of the importance to whole life costing must be adhered to at all times.
-The Client and its Suppliers need to demonstrate with supportive evidence that full consideration has been given to whole life costs during the optioneering and value engineering phases of a design.
+- 1.2.1 The primary outcome from using continual improvement, based upon Lean principles, is the generation and realisation of reductions in the cost of Providing the Works for the benefit of both the Client and the Contractor, while still achieving the requirements of the customer.
+These cost reductions will contribute to the overall efficiency savings that are specified in the Highways England Strategic Business Plan 2015-2020 and Highways England Delivery Plan 2015-2020 (see Annex 02) and beyond.
+Lean efficiency savings will be registered on the Client's regional efficiency register. - 1.2.2 An additional outcome will be the improvement of quality in providing the works, at a reduced or no additional cost to the Client. - 1.2.3 A further outcome will be that collaborative working techniques, such as Lean, Collaborative Planning will become fully integrated into all business activities.
+This will ensure a one team approach is seen as the culture for this contract and drive engagement right the way down from the Client through the entire supply chain.
+Lean Collaborative Planning will be used to manage the delivery of both programmes and projects. - 1.2.4 Lean Continual Improvement will ensure a focus is maintained at all times on the requirements of the customer, both internal and external. - 1.2.5 A full appreciation and considerations of the importance to whole life costing must be adhered to at all times.
+The Client and its supply chain Contractor's will need to demonstrate with supportive evidence that full consideration to whole life costs during the optioneering/value engineering phases of a design.

 1.2.6 Structured Innovation techniques will be deployed routinely in conjunction with Lean to generate new ideas and step changes for more efficient ways of working, thus contributing to cost savings, while still meeting the requirements of the customer.
 The use of Structured Innovation is a technique that perfectly fits into the Client's deployment of Lean both within its supply chain and internally.
-Structured Innovation will provide the tools to assist with the generation of ideas for the solution of problems during the improvement phase of any Lean intervention.
+Structured Innovation will provide the tools to assist with the generation of ideas for the solution of problems during the Improvement phase of any Lean intervention.